jsteng19/kalshi-dash/README.md

 # Kalshi Dashboard

 A performance tracker for Kalshi traders.
-Upload the transaction CSVs from your Kalshi account and it plots your PnL over time and breaks down the stats: per-series performance, maker/taker split, yes/no direction, settlement outcomes, and risk-adjusted returns (variance, Sharpe).
+Upload the transaction CSVs from your Kalshi account and it plots your PnL over time and displays useful stats: per-series performance, maker/taker split, yes/no direction, settlement vs. market exit outcomes, and risk-adjusted returns (variance, Sharpe).

 Everything runs client-side, so your trading data never leaves the browser.

+Supports multi-csv upload to cover multiple years of trading.

 Live version: [jsteng19.github.io/kalshi-dash](https://jsteng19.github.io/kalshi-dash/)